 To accomplish this, work on core exercises across all planes of motion, such as side planks and C curve exercises.
 And pair your core workouts with some regular cardio to burn fat.

-Excess fat stores, particularly stubborn belly fat, can be the result of blood sugar imbalances, explains Lauryn Mohr, who is a personal trainer and metabolic specialist at Life Time.
+Excess fat stores—particularly stubborn belly fat—can be the result of blood sugar imbalances, explains Lauryn Mohr, a personal trainer and metabolic specialist at LifeTime.
 "Even non-diabetics struggle with blood sugar, but many of us don't know it," she says.
 "To minimize belly fat, it's important to keep our blood sugar in a healthy range throughout the day, which is made possible by prioritizing protein."

-"This will fuel your muscle for everyday activity and exercise, and ensure that your blood sugar stays stable without the highs and lows that cause energy crashes and inevitable belly fat accumulation," Mohr says.
+Mohr suggests consuming a palm-sized serving of high-quality protein at every meal and snack throughout your day.
+(This is equal to three or four ounces.)
+This could include foods like chicken, fish, eggs, or Greek yogurt.
+"This will fuel your muscles for everyday activity and exercise and ensure that your blood sugar stays stable without the highs and lows that cause energy crashes and inevitable belly fat accumulation," Mohr says.

 Fill Up on Fiber

-"Fiber is important for optimal digestive health as it aids in motility and regularity, which minimize bloating, gas and constipation" Mohr says.
+"Fiber is important for optimal digestive health as it aids in motility and regularity, which minimize bloating, gas, and constipation," Mohr says.

-Vegetables are a great source of fiber and should be a key component of your diet even if you're not trying to lose belly fat.
+Vegetables are a great source of fiber and should be a key component of your diet, even if you're not trying to lose belly fat.
 Mohr suggests consuming 4-6 cups of vegetables each day.
-"Although carbohydrates have received their fair share of "mixed reviews" from nutrition gurus as of late, the best carbohydrate sources are chock full of fiber and offer a host of benefits to our overall physique," she says, adding that the prebiotic fiber found in oats, potatoes, quinoa and brown rice is excellent for optimal gut health and should be incorporated into your diet regularly.
+"Although carbohydrates have received their fair share of 'mixed reviews' from nutrition gurus as of late, the best carbohydrate sources are chock full of fiber and offer a host of benefits to our overall physique," she says, adding that the prebiotic fiber found in oats, potatoes, quinoa, and brown rice is excellent for optimal gut health and should be incorporated into your diet regularly.

 Reduce Your Intake of Inflammatory Foods